alveyworld-dev/game/TESTING.md

 5: Submit the bug
 6: Someone will be notified and try to fix the bug
 7: Go back and find more bugs you slacker
+8: If you are still on youtube you will be permanently assigned to Team 5 watch
+9: If you are not watching Team 5, you will be fed to the laser sharks

 (More will be added to the READ_ME later, this is just bug documentation)
 - Xam5698